p10ns11y/ama-about-me/development-notes.md

 After completing `Langchain chat with your data` (uses ipython jupyter notebook) where I learned basics and fundamentals for LLM apps, I wanted to build simple app using TypeScript without taking any other course and just by reading docs and source with **intensional struggling**.
 I plan to take the other course which actually uses langchain.js later.
 Also I wanted to build it cost-effective (0 dollors so far) using free models and free plans of the services.
 Instead OpenAPI I am using Ollama for embedding, Chroma as vector store those runs locally in the machine and `Groq` for `chatmodels` (llm+chat) which has free plan for hobby project.
 Those are not mentioned in the courses and figured out myself.

+### Sing-off

+Using it only on web so that I will know which I committed from laptop and Which are committed directly on Github

 ### Done

 - [x] Found langchain deeplearning.ai and learned core concepts